 Work meals into your schedule.
-While it can be nice to take all your classes back to back on Tuesday and Thursday only; if it leaves you no time to eat in between, it’s not as great a plan as you thought.
+While it can be nice to take all your classes back to back on Tuesday and Thursday only; if it leaves you no time for eating in between, it’s not as great a plan as you thought.
 You may end up binge eating or grabbing some less thought out meals in between classes.
 And if you do eat in the dining room; try not to linger.
 That’s when you end up going back up for the seconds (or thirds) you really don’t need.

 Don’t drink your calories.
 Yes, I am talking about beer, wine, liquor, but I am also referring to sugary sodas, ice tea, lemonade, sports drinks, etc. Water is truly the best thirst quencher and it is so good for you.
 Carry a reusable water bottle everywhere.

 If you want to enjoy some of the junkier meals (we all do at some point), at least opt for the less processed option.
 For instance, Annie’s makes mac-n-cheese that has a lot less junk in it than others.
 Peanut butter, a great source of protein, comes in many varieties.
 Try to find the one with the least amount of additives.
 There are even healthier choices in ramen noodles and then you can add some veggies to them and maybe even an egg and you are good to go.

 For those of you that cook in your apartment; invest in some plastic storage containers.
 This way when you make a meal you can make enough to store it in portions for more meals.
 Cook things like rice and quinoa in bulk and use them as needed.
 They last and can be put into or with so many other things.
 Plan ahead.
 Think about your schedule of classes and everything else.
 Even study time, when snacking can be practically essential, takes planning.
-It will just make it easier and studying will go better if you have smart snacks rather than things that will make you full and tired.
+It will just make it easier and studying will go better if you are eating smart snacks rather than things that will make you full and tired.